Perge Ancient City

 ♿ Accessibility & families

-The upper tiers of the theater and the high viewpoints of the acropolis are only reachable via steep, ancient stone stairs and remain inaccessible to wheels.\n\n## Strollers and Young Children\nStrollers are permitted inside the archaeological site.
+While a wheelchair user can view the Hellenistic Gate and the main axis, a companion is necessary to navigate the transitions between stone sections.
+The upper tiers of the theater and the high viewpoints of the acropolis are only reachable via steep, ancient stone stairs and remain inaccessible to wheels.

+Strollers are permitted inside the archaeological site.
 An all-terrain stroller with large wheels is highly recommended, as lightweight models with small plastic wheels will struggle with the gravel and stone gaps.
 There is no dedicated stroller parking; you must keep your equipment with you.

-Be aware that the site is expansive and offers almost no shade.
+Children under 8 years old receive free admission.
+You must present a passport at the ticket booth to verify the child's age and claim the free entry.
 Visitors under 16 must be accompanied by an adult.
-For safety, children must be supervised at all times to prevent climbing on unstable ruins or entering marked excavation pits.\n\n## Comfort and Facilities\nRestrooms are located exclusively at the entrance near the ticket office and museum shop.
+For safety, children must be supervised at all times to prevent climbing on unstable ruins or entering marked excavation pits.

+Restrooms are located exclusively at the entrance near the ticket office and museum shop.
 There are no toilet facilities or baby-changing stations once you pass the gates into the ancient city.
-It is best to use the visitor center facilities before heading into the ruins, as the round-trip walk can take two to three hours." }
+It is best to use the visitor center facilities before heading into the ruins, as the round-trip walk can take two to three hours.

 🏢 On-site amenities

-There are no restrooms, shops, or water stations once you pass the gate and enter the archaeological site, which covers a vast open area.\n\n* Restrooms: Clean, modern toilets are located in the visitor center at the main entrance.
+Facilities at Perge are concentrated entirely at the entrance near the ticket office.
+There are no restrooms, shops, or water stations once you pass the gate and enter the archaeological site, which covers a vast open area.

+* Restrooms: Clean, modern toilets are located in the visitor center at the main entrance.
 These are free for ticket holders.

-Ensure you use them before heading into the ruins, as the walk to the far end of the site and back can take over two hours.\n* Cafe and Refreshments: A casual kiosk and cafe operate near the entrance.
-They offer basic snacks, toast, ice cream, and cold drinks.
+Ensure you use them before heading into the ruins, as the walk to the far end of the site and back can take over two hours.

-There are shaded tables available here, providing the only significant cover from the sun outside of the small museum section.\n* Water: There are no water fountains inside the ancient city.
+* Water: There are no water fountains inside the ancient city.
 It is vital to bring your own water or purchase bottles at the entrance cafe.
+Due to the intense heat and lack of shade among the marble ruins, carrying a large supply is a safety necessity.

-It sells official guidebooks, maps of the Lycian and Pamphylian trails, and replicas of the famous sculptures discovered on-site and now housed in the Antalya Museum.\n* Wi-Fi and Connectivity: Public Wi-Fi is not available at the site.
+* Gift Shop: A dedicated museum shop is located by the entrance.
+It sells official guidebooks, maps of the Lycian and Pamphylian trails, and replicas of the famous sculptures discovered on-site and now housed in the Antalya Museum. * Wi-Fi and Connectivity: Public Wi-Fi is not available at the site.

-However, mobile data reception is generally strong and consistent throughout the ruins because the terrain is flat and unobstructed." } ]
+However, mobile data reception is generally strong and consistent throughout the ruins because the terrain is flat and unobstructed.

 Reliability & freshness